-I was in my late 20s when I began engaging in some really deep Bible study.
-I’d even read the entire Bible in 49 days.
+I WAS IN MY LATE TWENTIES when I began engaging in some really deep Bible study.
+I’d even read the entire Bible in 49 days!
 As I did I noticed a number of things that didn’t seem to fit with “the truth” as I knew it.
 Many of the prophesies said to have occurred around the 1914 period seemed, to me, to be yet future.
-I also noticed things like Acts 11:26 that said Jesus’ followers were called Christians “by divine providence” and I wondered—if that was the case—why had we chosen the name “Jehovah’s Witnesses”?
+I also noticed things like Acts 11:26 that said Jesus’ followers were called Christians “by divine providence” and I wondered, if that was the case, why had we chosen the name “Jehovah’s Witnesses”?
 Why not just call ourselves Christians?
-I also saw how, in the New World Translation, numerous scriptures in the New Testament that were clearly referring to Jesus had been altered to Jehovah, with no basis in the original language texts for doing so.
+I also saw how, in The New World Translation, numerous scriptures in the New Testament that were clearly referring to Jesus had been altered to Jehovah, with no basis in the original language texts for doing so.

 As I approached 30 years old I began to seriously wonder if I might be anointed.
 As I read the Bible, the sections about Christians receiving an “anointing” through Christ and being “born again” really resonated with me.
 I definitely felt different to most Jehovah’s Witnesses I knew.
 I tended to think in a more spiritual, abstract way than my Witness friends.
 I never really felt like I fitted in.